 She does have other kids she plays with outside of daycare – mommy to mommy playdates – and these kids are perhaps more likely to fall in the “friend” category.
 When asked who her friends are, she is more likely to name one or two of these kids in particular.
 It has a lot to do with, of course, how often she sees them, and perhaps how much fun she has with them.

-She has met some newer “friends” recently, and taken to them very quickly.
+That being said, my own daughter has met some newer “friends” recently, and taken to them very quickly.
 My daughter is a shy, sensitive little girl (as we get many comments from daycare like “she is a very quiet girl”, “she likes to read books by herself”, “she doesn’t talk to anyone else much”) so she’s pretty wary of new people.
 So it surprises me when she seems to suddenly take to someone in a short time.

 But I guess it’s the same with grown-ups too.
 When you start a new job and meet all of your co-workers, at first they’re all on one level to you – new people whose names you have just tried to remember.
 But as you spend time with them, you find yourself being drawn to certain people, or “clicking” with them – maybe it’s the personalities, the attitudes towards work, the outside hobbies and past-times, the kids you have.